 Benefits Of Having An Onboarding Mentorship Program

 Much of the company's resources and time are wasted when the new employees are not aware of your company's operations.
 And when the employees have a sufficient understanding of all things in your company, they might not have the same promise of potential as when they first started.
 That train has left the station.
 But with an onboarding mentoring process, your new employees are aware of your company's function within the first few weeks.
-Without a mentoring program at the mouth of their onboarding period, this comprehension level could have taken months or sometimes years (unfortunately).
+Without a new employee mentoring program at the mouth of their onboarding period, this comprehension level could have taken months or sometimes years (unfortunately).
 Because of the experienced mentors, the new hires/mentees will learn all the nuances of your company, including the technical and managerial instructions, and learn about specific tools and technologies involved in the operations.

 Understanding the company culture

 The onboarding training program will educate the new employees about the organizational goals and vision aside from providing contact information, login credentials, and other functional information.
 Both formal and informal organizational norms will be explained to them during the course of the program.
 An open dialogue helps make the employees comfortable with the workplace culture.
 With this, you can help your employees find their place in the company creating an inclusive workplace culture.
 Language, working style, ethics, and even inside jokes are all critical parts of the quantifiable integration factors of the employees.
 A good chunk of the new hires will experience difficulties adapting to your office culture because of the baggage that they carry from their previous experiences.
 However, with sufficient education of work culture, they will let go of their luggage.